alisezer/joyfm-crawler/README.md

 # JOY FM CRAWLER

 ## Intro
-Without a doubt Joy FM is one of the best radio stations in Turkey.This little project aims to create a small web spider to create a playlist based on the songs they play.
-The spider objective will be to ping their website every minute, and save the song data present at that minute.
+Without a doubt Joy FM is one of the best radio stations in Turkey.
+This little project creates a small web spider to compose a playlist from the songs they play.
+The spider can ping their website, and saves the song data present at that minute.

 ## Installation